 1. The city vs. your name

 You may have seen sentences in a blog that say something like, “….your Wilmington dental office wants you to know…” instead of outright saying the name of the practice.
-That’s not laziness; there’s a strategy involved here.
-Think of it this way for a moment: If Jane Doe is reading the blog, they’re already on your practice’s website, so there’s the understanding that you (the practice) are the author who posts the blog.
+That’s not laziness; there’s a dental marketing SEO strategy involved here.
+Think of it this way for a moment: If Jane Doe is reading the blog, they’re already on your dental office website, so there’s the understanding that you (the practice) are the author who posts the blog.
 But for Google ranking purposes, we want to attract people who may not necessarily know you by name when they see your blog elsewhere online.
 Let me show you…

 When you see a blog pop up in your Facebook feed, have you ever noticed certain words in a certain order in the title part of the link?
 Like this one?

 Google actually uses these keywords (also called “title-tags”) when it’s pulling up a site in a search.
 We’ve got very specific guidelines from Google on how many letters it can be, what it can say and in what order, even the fact that we have to use dashes and not commas.
-It’s a critical part of the successful dental SEO process.
+It’s a critical part of the successful dental website SEO process.

 When someone searches for something on Google, one of the many pieces of the puzzle is relevancy.
 Let’s say they’re searching for a Wilmington Dentist, and Google sees that there’s a practice that hasn’t updated anything on their site or posted to Facebook in 5 years.
 Google is going to drop that practice down in ranking because they’re not as ‘relevant’ as someone that just posted a blog.
 Google sees that practice as not being timely and might wonder if they’re even still open or accepting new patients.